-In contrast, Traditional Chinese Medicine (TCM) has a strong grasp of allergies.
+In contrast, Traditional Chinese Medicine (TCM) has a firm grasp of allergies.
 From a TCM perspective, many allergies are caused by a Wei Qi imbalance.
 Wei Qi is similar to the Western medicine view of the immune system; Wei Qi defends the body against foreign substances.

 Until you get a personal diagnosis, use these tips to control your food allergies.

 - Avoid your food allergens, especially if you are exposed to multiple allergens at once.
 For example, you may be more sensitive to your food allergens when you have hay fever.
 The most common food allergens are peanuts, the proteins in cow’s milk, shellfish, tree nuts, fish, eggs, gluten, wheat and soy.
-These are good foods to avoid if you don’t know exactly what you’re allergic to.
+These are the right foods to avoid if you don’t know exactly what you’re allergic to.

 - Ask about ingredients when you eat at restaurants or when your meal is prepared by someone else.
 Don’t be shy to get specific.